 In February 2016, Indigo Dreams published by debut pamphlet, Communing.
 It sold quite well and some people even said nice things about it.

-In 2018 my first full collection, We Are All Lucky, will be published by Indigo Dreams.
+In March 2018 my first full collection, We Are All Lucky, was published by Indigo Dreams.

 And then of course in the background there are the mixtapes.
 I’ve always loved music, and would often fill C90 cassettes for friends.
 I even pretended to be a DJ sometimes in the Student Union bar at university.
 The main thing is sharing the music I enjoy, which is where Random Flow Radio comes in.
 Expect soul, reggae, funk, guitars, synths…anything, really.

 The overall aim of this blog is really just somewhere I can gather all of the online threads I’ve buggered about with over the years, as well as to publish news about my writing and possibly share my thoughts on the work of others.
 Thanks for browsing!